b04505009/STM32F303RE-Development-on-Mac/README.md

     hla_vid_pid 0x0483 0x374b

+### Add your code

-### Change your code in main.c or other source file if needed
+Change your code in main.c or other source file if needed

 ### Build project